angular/angular/aio/content/guide/upgrade.md

 this is a marker decorator you need to use for classes that have no other Angular decorators but still need to have their dependencies injected.

-In its constructor the class expects to get the `Http` service.
+In its constructor the class expects to get the `HttpClient` service.
 It will be injected to it and it is stored as a private field.
 The service is then used in the two instance methods, one of which loads the list of all phones, and the other loads the details of a specified phone: